 Embassy Suites fans know that there’s a complimentary happy hour each evening with drinks and snacks, so you can make a beeline there after a day on the trade show floor before you even get to your room.
 This brand is affiliated with Hilton, so it’s a welcome alternative to the Marriott domination in this city.

 Hotels About a Ten-Minute Walk From Tampa Convention Center

 For those who could use a little more exercise, Sheraton Tampa Riverwalk Hotel is less than a ten-minute stroll away.
 It’s family-friendly and pet-friendly too.
 It has a great bar and pool area facing the Hillsborough River, a good brunch on weekends, and is close to events in the park or at the Straz Center.
 This one is usually priced a bit lower than the others in the area.
 Check rates online here.

-The Hilton Tampa is in the same area and both of these are close to the art museum, children’s museum, and a great riverside playground.
-See rates at the Hilton.
+All of these above are close to the art museum, children’s museum, and a great riverside playground.

 The other major downtown Tampa hotel is about a 15-minute walk from the convention center, so it’s a better bet for those who love to walk than people with mobility issues.
-The Le Meridien Tampa has the most character of any of the chain properties, however, housed in a historic former courthouse building.
+The Le Meridien Tampa Downtown has the most character of any of the chain properties, however, housed in a historic former courthouse building.
 See our detailed Le Meridien Tampa review here, then check prices at Expedia.

 The “work hard, play hard” crowd may want to take advantage of the cool Tampa Streetcar system and stay in Ybor City instead.
-This is Tampa’s prime nightlife district, with blocks of bars, dance clubs, restaurants, and a a couple brewpubs—all in a historic zone once occupied by cigar rolling factories employing Cuban immigrants.
+This is Tampa’s prime nightlife district, with blocks of bars, dance clubs, restaurants, and a couple brewpubs—all in a historic zone once occupied by cigar rolling factories employing Cuban immigrants.
 There’s a Hampton Inn & Suites in Ybor and a Hilton Garden Inn.